How to Drive The Balcony Road Through Gorges de l’Asco in Corsica

-Gorges de l’Asco is an incredible defile located in the Haute-Corse department in the Corsica region, a French island in the Mediterranean Sea.
+Gorges de l’Asco is an incredible canyon located in Corsica, a French island in the Mediterranean Sea.
 It’s one of the famous French balcony roads.
+Tucked away in the Haute-Corse department, the gorge is carved by the Asco River.
+This hidden gem is traversed by the D147, a narrow-paved road following the winding course of the river.

 Gorges de l’Asco

-The gorge is carved by the Asco river.
-This real gem of a discovery is traversed by the D147, a thin asphalted road following the winding course of the river.
-It’s 11.6 km long and links the towns of Moltifao and Asco.
-It's in good condition but with no guard rails and basically one lane.
-Driving up to Haute Asco immediately after the village of Asco, where you can turn left down into the gorges.
-There is no road sign but it’s easy to find it.
-The road is paved and rather steep until the end which really appears suddenly after a bend - and there is no extra space for turning around - just a rocky path.
-If you are not a skilled driver you are in trouble because with big cars you have to go into reverse up the steep an winding road at minimum 1 km until you can turn around.
-For motorbikes it’s easier.
+It’s in good condition but has no guard rails and is essentially one lane.
+Driving up to Haute Asco, just after the village of Asco, you can turn left into the gorges.
+While there is no road sign, it’s easy to find.
+The road is paved and rather steep until it suddenly ends after a bend with no extra space for turning around—just a rocky path.
+If you’re not a skilled driver, this can be tricky, especially with larger cars, as you may need to reverse up the steep and winding road for at least 1 km until you can turn around.
+For motorbikes, it’s easier.
+The road is prohibited for vehicles over 11m long.

-After additional 50 meters there is an ancient bridge worth taking a picture and on hot summer days there is enough clean water in the river for taking a bath.
-Driving down into the gorges is easy as long as your brakes work.
-Turning around and driving back up the hill can be thrilling because there is no sign "parking forbidden" so especially drivers of cars facing the situation delay the action of driving back and park their car immediately aside the road which reduces additionally the space so even for turning around with a motorbike can be difficult.
+Just 50 meters further, there’s an ancient bridge worth photographing, and on hot summer days, the river provides clean water for a refreshing swim.
+Driving down into the gorges is manageable as long as your brakes are in good condition.
+However, turning around and driving back up can be challenging, as there are no "parking forbidden" signs.
+Some drivers park their cars immediately by the roadside, reducing the available space.
+Even turning around with a motorbike can be difficult.

 Road suggested by: Michael Spannlang